ChandanaThummala/ChandanaThummala/README.md

 I’m passionate about using data to solve real-world problems, especially in health, finance, and enterprise automation.

-Let’s connect — I’m currently open to opportunities in data science, AI, and analytics roles.
+**Let’s Connect** - I’m currently open to opportunities in data science, AI, and analytics roles.

-**Let’s Connect**

 - [LinkedIn](https://www.linkedin.com/in/chandana-thummala)
 - thummala.chandana19@gmail.com